lyltc1/SymNet/README.md

 4. Download pretrained_backbone from [`owncloud`](https://cloud.dfki.de/owncloud/index.php/s/zT7z7c3e666mJTW), note the path should be modified.

-The structure of this project should look like below:
+The structure of this project should look like below after using soft links:
 ```
 # recommend using soft links (ln -sf)
 Symnet